creachadair/creachadair/README.md

 ---

+There are only three optimizations: Do less.
+Do it less often.
+Do it faster.

+The largest gains come from 1, but we spend all our time on 3.

+---

 I am thinking it's a sign \
 that the freckles in our eyes \
 are mirror images, that when we kiss \